aolle/quay-workshop/quay-organizations/README.md

 To create a new user for our Red Hat Quay instance:

+1. Open a browser window and log in to the OpenShift Container Platform web console.

-1. From the Administrator perspective, click Operators → Installed Operators.
+2. From the Administrator perspective, click Operators → Installed Operators.
 Project: `quay-workshop`.
 Select Red Hat Quay operator.

-2. Select Quay Registry tab and click on the recenlty created registry.
+3. Select Quay Registry tab and click on the recenlty created registry.

-3. Open the Registry Endpoint.
+4. Open the Registry Endpoint.

 ![Quay Registries](img/quay-registries.png)

-4. Create Account.
+5. Create Account.

 ![Quay Sign in page](img/quay-create-account.png)

-5. Fill the data, create an account and sign in.
+6. Fill the data, create an account and sign in.

 ## Creating Organization accounts